Beliavsky/Fortran-code-on-GitHub/README.md

 [FiNeR](https://github.com/szaghi/FiNeR): IO of INI (config) files for modern (2003+) Fortran projects, by szaghi and kostyfisik

+[fmmap](https://github.com/PierUgit/fmmap): provides some of the features of the C posix or Windows memory mapped files under a simple and unique Fortran interface, by PierUgit.
+Two uses are allocating arrays that are potentially bigger the RAM+swap size, and which are backed in a temporary file (anonymous mapping), and opening existing files or creating new files, and mapping them to an array.

 [Fortran IO Netcdf Assembly (FIONA)](https://github.com/dongli/fiona): encapsulates netCDF library for easy use, by Li Dong et al.

 [flexout](https://github.com/BoldingBruggeman/flexout): Fortran-based flexible output manager with support for NetCDF and text formats, by Jorn Bruggeman et al.